Murals

 Thanks to @ville_de_mouans_sartoux , to the @festivaldulivremouans_sartoux , to Vincent, to Cyrille ( who took care of everything !) to Clément, and to the Festival volunteers who were at the top of their game.

-Thanks to Franck Felzner for his help, his photos and his knowledge of birds. @wild_moments_frankfetzner Thanks also to Cyrille ( re) @omniscience_ed for sharing some bird photos from the “Passion Oiseaux” book ( photos by @bastienjuifnaturephotography and Laurent Bossay.
+Inspiration: Franck Felzner @wild_moments_frankfetzner And Cyrille @omniscience_ed for sharing some bird photos from the “Passion Oiseaux” book ( photos by @bastienjuifnaturephotography and Laurent Bossay.

 Marocaine fresque murale